Why I'm Taking a Break From Blogging

 WHERE

-Right now, I’m enjoying a break from blogging, or really, feeling pressured to produce a never-ending stream of content.
-For some time, I’ve been overwhelmed with this unspoken burden to keep up so that I don’t fall to the wayside.
-It’s had me thinking a lot about what precisely it is that I want to put out into the world.
+I'm enjoying a break from blogging or, really, feeling pressured to produce a never-ending stream of content.
+I've been overwhelmed with this unspoken burden of keeping up for some time.
+It's had me thinking a lot about what precisely I want to put out into the world.
 For what do I want to take responsibility?
 What am I trying to say?
 What am I encouraging?
 What legacy are my words creating?

-When my thoughts become this restless, I turn more towards action.
-You know, doing something, anything.
+When my thoughts become restless, I need to start cleaning things out physically.
 Purging has become a favorite pastime.
-I’ve been culling a lot from my life.
-From the craft projects, I hung onto out of some weird obligation to myself to the thoughts that clutter my mind with ways to go VIRAL, ways to stay RELEVANT, and the ever necessary SIDE HUSTLES.
-I’m letting them go.
+I've been culling a lot from my life, from craft projects I hung onto out of some weird obligation to myself, to the thoughts that clutter my mind with ways to stay relevant.
+I'm letting them go.

-I’m focussing on one thing at a time, like our homeschooling.
-I’m not impatiently pushing my children through lessons so I can get to my blog stuff, or that ‘sponsored post.’
-We’re reading out loud, writing out lists, quizzing each other, and it’s such an awesome feeling.
+I'm focusing on one thing at a time, like our homeschooling.
+I'm not impatiently pushing my children through lessons so I can get to that 'sponsored post.'
+We're reading out loud, writing out lists, quizzing each other, and it's such an awesome feeling.
 Nothing inspires me more than watching my kids make the connections, struggle for solutions, and grow.

 This is where I'm at right now, and I'm not sure how I'm going to progress from here.